Frank Hubbard

-Frank Twombly Hubbard (May 15, 1920 – February 25, 1976) was an American harpsichord maker, a pioneer in the revival of historical methods of harpsichord building.
+Frank Twombly Hubbard (May 15, 1920 – February 25, 1976) was an American harpsichord maker and a pioneer in the revival of historical methods of harpsichord building.

 Student days

 Born in New York, Hubbard studied English literature at Harvard, graduating with AB, 1942 and AM, 1947.
 One of his friends was William Dowd, who had an interest in early instruments, and together they constructed a clavichord.
 This connection, with his interest as an amateur violinist in violin making and the location of his library reading stall near the stacks holding books on musical instruments, led to Hubbard's interest in the historic harpsichord.

 While pursuing graduate study at Harvard, Hubbard and Dowd both decided to leave to pursue instrument-making.
 In 1947, Hubbard went to England, and became an apprentice at the workshop of Arnold Dolmetsch in Haslemere.
 Not learning much about the historic harpsichord, he went to Hugh Gough in London in 1948, with whom he worked for a year.
 During this time, he was able to visit the collections of early keyboard instruments around Europe and study instruments of historical makers.
 He studied the viola da gamba with Edgar Hunt at the Trinity College of Music in order to get the subsistence allowance that the G.I.
 Bill offered, though with his instrument-making, he had no time to practise.